 Get Involved in the NCDD Community

-Whether you are a member of NCDD or not, we welcome you to utilize the following outlets to share resources, get input on your ideas, publicize your D&D-related events and trainings, find facilitators or convenors, obtain advice from seasoned colleagues, launch collaborative projects and more!
+Whether you are a member of NCDD or not, you can utilize the following outlets to share resources, get input on your ideas, publicize your D&D-related events and trainings, find facilitators or convenors, obtain advice from seasoned colleagues, launch collaborative projects and more!

-And feel free to contact us if you have a question or interest that’s not addressed on this page.
+And feel free to contact us if you have a question or interest that’s not addressed here.

-- Facebook fan page: www.facebook.com/ncddpage (super-useful, as we’re using the page to automatically share posts from dozens of our members’ blogs!)
+- Facebook fan page - super-useful, as we’re using the page to automatically share posts from over 50 of our members’ blogs!